 One of my favorite ways to sneak a lot of nutrient dense foods into kids is with smoothies!
 If you have a good recipe, you can easily add in veggies and superfoods to boost the nutrition without sacrificing taste.
 Adding baby spinach to a smoothie is kind of like a "secret salad" because they get the nutrition of the salad greens, without knowing they are eating them!

 Vegetables not only add vitamins and minerals but can add beautiful color making it more appealing to littles.
-Try this fiber and nutrient-rich Tropical Dreamsicle Smoothie —they will never guess there are carrots in there.
-The carrots deliver fiber, beta-carotene, and give it a beautiful orange color.
+Try a fiber and nutrient-rich smoothie.
 Plus, smoothies are portable so a busy toddler (and mama) can take them on the go.